Denver Botanic Gardens is a living museum. We exhaustively document our plants from seed to compost and capture every stage of the plant life cycle.

 The living collections are available to outside researchers, botanists and horticulturists to utilize for their projects with advance approval by filling out the Material Transfer Agreement form.
 Please complete this form and have permission granted one business week before intended collection date.

-Here is our Living Collections Management Policy.
+Here is our Living Collections Strategy.

 Consists of plants that grow in habitats such as rock crevices and exposed locations.